 In fact, this is no less than a defense tactic, which makes trials harder on plaintiffs.

 Why don't all of the plaintiff's doctors come in and testify?

-It is a fact that in Florida, we personal injury attorneys are rarely ever told what day a trial is actually going to start until that day, which makes scheduling nearly impossible.
-This problem is eased on insurance company defense attorneys who put on their case second, giving them a few days warning to line up doctors and experts.
-It’s simply something a car accident lawyer has to deal with.
+It is a fact that in Florida, personal injury attorneys are rarely ever told what day a trial is actually going to start until that day, which makes scheduling nearly impossible.
+This problem is eased on insurance company defense attorneys because they put on their case second, giving them a few days warning to line up doctors and experts.
+It's simply something a car accident lawyer has to deal with.

 Why don't witnesses talk about how honest the plaintiff is?

 Insurance companies do not like a jury hearing about how honest a plaintiff is because it hurts their case.
 They argue that it is improper bolstering of character.
 Insurance company defense attorneys argue that whether a plaintiff is a good person or not is irrelevant as to whether a defendant caused a crash or whether they are injured.

 What is a Letter of Protection (LOP), and does that mean the doctor is pulling a fast one?

 An LOP is very common for people who have health insurance or money to pay out of pocket for medical treatment.
 When a person who has no health insurance and not enough money to pay for medical treatment, the doctor is given two options:

 - Don’t help that person — send them away, because they won’t pay.